How Do You Add Radical Expressions

 Handling Expressions with Unlike Radicals

 What if you encounter an expression where, after simplifying, you still have unlike radicals?
-In such cases, you cannot combine them into a single term.
+In real terms, in such cases, you cannot combine them into a single term.
 The expression remains as is, with the unlike radicals separated.

 Example: √12 + √5